-Magnetic resonance imaging (MRI) is a test that produces very clear pictures, or images, of the human body without the use of x-rays.
-MRI uses a large magnet, radio waves and a computer to produce these images.
+Magnetic resonance imaging (MRI) is a test that produces very clear images of the human body without the use of radiation and is widely considered one of the safest imaging modalities.

 Patients with the following medical devices can be safely examined with MRI: